William Estep

 "French Women Dont Get Fat: The Secret of Eating For Pleasure" by Mireille Guiliano

 There has been a bit of fuss in the media concerning this book, as the title is somewhat provacative.
+But it has more recipes than tips and the tips aren’t as useful as I had hoped.

 Read More